Callonz/Uplotopia/README.md

 `python uplotopia.py area` if you want to select an area.

+`python uplotopia.py text` to upload text in your clipboard.

 The easiest way of using this is if you create a custom keyboard shortcut and set either of these as commands for them.